Benefits of Daikon or Chinese Radish

 Hence, when one eat plants with glucoraphanin, this compound will release glucosinolates into the system, which will then be transformed into a bioactive compound that has anticancer property.

-Do not Peel the Skin if You Want to Enjoy Daikon
+Do not Peel the Skin

 In another study by scientists at Japan's Kyoto Prefecture University's Department of Food Sciences and Nutritional Health, they confirmed the enzyme, Myrosinase, is present in daikon.